beezwax/ts-command/README.md

 This is an implementation of the [Command pattern](https://refactoring.guru/design-patterns/command) for TypeScript.
-It allows you to wrap computations in an object, run them sequentially, stop on failure, undo them, and compose them.
+It allows you to wrap computations into objects, run them sequentially, stop on failure, undo them, and compose them.

-A command must extend the `Command` abstract class and implement `execute`.
+A command is just a class that implement the `Command` interface.
+All commands have a `context: CommandContext` property, and an `execute(): void` method.

-The `execute` method is where your command does the actual work by reading and writing to its received `context`.
+The `execute` method is where the command does the actual work by reading and writing to its `context`.

 The command is responsible for setting `context.success` to either `true` or `false`, to reflect whether the command succeeded or not.

-Commands must also define their required context interface, which must extend `CommandContext`.
-The interface must include all the fields your command uses from the context, either by reading them or modifying them.
+Commands can also define their own context interface, extending from `CommandContext`.
+The interface defines all the fields your command uses from the context.

-Below is an example of a very simple command which simply generates a new number (the number `2`), and saves it into `context.value`:
+Below is an example of a very simple command that simply generates a new number (the number `2`), and saves it into `context.value`:

 ```typescript